Quick Links

 Aims: -

-• Inspire and motivate children to participate and make a response to all aspects of music.
+- Inspire and motivate pupils to participate and make a response to all aspects of music.

-• Support children in finding their singing voice.
+- Support pupils in finding their singing voice.

 Planning: -